 * With the exception of names starting with an underscore, which are private.

 This approach can save some typing during development and in interactive sessions, but it is generally discouraged when releasing code – because it pollutes the main namespace, and has a negative impact on code readability.

 Rather than importing everything from a module, we can be more selective and import only the objects we need in the current script:

 Import objects under a different name

-To avoid namespace collisions with the current script, we can also import module objects under a different name using the
+To avoid namespace collisions with objects in the current script, it’s also possible to import module objects under a different name using the

-from … import …syntax, only the names of the objects are imported – the module name is not.
+from … import …only the objects in the module are imported – the module itself is not.

 <function myFunction at 0x11081da70> NameError: name 'myModule' is not defined